viclw17/viclw17.github.io/_posts/2019-03-15-exploring-interaction-effect-in-vr.md

 Now the lighting is correct but we still have ugly self-sorting bug.
 To fix this problem, we need to use a little trick with **custom depth buffer**.
 Basically you can label certain mesh components to be written into custom depth buffer and later to be accessed in material editor through ```SceneTexture:CustomDepth``` node.

 Since the engine itself cannot handle self-sorting for translucent objects, we can calculate by ourselves.
-Just create a duplicated dummy mesh and set it to be written into custom depth buffer but **not rendered in the main pass**.
+Just create a duplicated dummy mesh and set it to be **rendered in custom depth buffer** but **not rendered in the main pass**.
+Note that because we want the custom depth to have the correct sorting, we have to **assign a opaque material to the dummy mesh**.

 > I also tend to parent the dummy mesh under the original mesh and name it "DepthFix".